joycemegumi/fashion-trend-clustering/README.md

 After the features have been calculated, the library will loop through all products, and find the products in the rest of the catalog which look the most similar.
 The similarity is based on the cosine distance between the feature vectors calculated using the model provided as the --transfer_model argument (two models are currently supported, VGG19 (VGG) and Inception_Resnet_V2 (Inception_Resnet)).
 The results are saved in a a file named similar_products_dpt_num_department_{DPT_NUMBER}\_model_\{TRANSFER_MODEL}.pickle, found in the data/trained_models directory.
 This file contains a dictionary {product: [list of most similar product]} providing, for each product, the list of products (the lenght of this list is provided as the --number argument) which are the most similar.

-## Show the most similar products to a given product
+## Show the most similar products to a given one
-Once the dictionary of most similar products has been built (see the previous section), we can run the following call to print the most similar items to a given one, along with their textual description.
+Once the dictionary of most similar products has been built (see the previous section), we can run the following call to print the most similar products to a given one.
 ```
 python main.py --task show_similar_products --product_id {PRODUCT_ID} --dpt_number {DPT_NUMBER} --transfer_model {TRANSFER_MODEL}
 ```
 When making this call, the library first opens the dictionary of most similar products.
-If the argument --product_id is not provided, one product id is picked randomly, and the most similar products is returned.
+If the argument --product_id is not provided, one product id is picked randomly, and the most similar products are returned.

-For example, to get the most similar products to product 8401523 (a hockey stick), based on Inception_Resnet_V2, you can run the following call:
+For example, to get the most similar products to product 8401523 (a hockey stick), based on model Inception_Resnet_V2, you can run the following call:
 ```
 python main.py --task show_similar_products --product_id 8401523 --dpt_number 371 --transfer_model Inception_Resnet
 ```